RaptureCore/rapture-masternode-autoinstall/README.md

 ```
 masternode start-alias "MN1"
 ```
-14. Login to your VPS and check your masternode status by running the following command:.
+14. Login to your VPS and check your masternode status by running the following command:
 ```
 want-cli masternode status
 ```